-Fun activities include trying on army uniforms, look into a First World War trench, learn about medals and how soldiers won them through history with th museum’s interactive displays.
+Fun activities include trying on army uniforms, look into a First World War trench.
+Learn about medals and how soldiers won them through history with the museum’s interactive displays.

-Find out how the Gloucestershire Regiment won the Back Badge or find out how the Royal Gloucestershire Hussars survived fighting in the desert?
-The museum has ever changing exhibitions so there will always something new to see and learn.
+Find out how the Gloucestershire Regiment won the Back Badge.
+Or find out how the Royal Gloucestershire Hussars survived fighting in the desert?
+The museum has ever-changing exhibitions, so they will always have something new to see and learn.

-The story about the soldiers of Gloucestershire begins in 1694, travels through the Napoleonic Wars, the Age of Empire, Worlds Wars, Korea and right up to modern day conflicts in the middle east.
+The story about the soldiers of Gloucestershire begins in 1694, then travels through the Napoleonic Wars.
+Then on to the Age of Empire, Worlds Wars and Korea.
+Finally, right up to modern-day conflicts in the middle east.

 Special offer Entry

-The Museum is currently running a special offer for entry where you can see the original artefacts, soldier’s art and interactive media at this military museum.
+The Museum is currently running a special offer for entry.
+You can see the original artefacts, soldier’s art and also interactive media at this military museum.
 More info…

-Address – Custom House the Docks, 31 Commercial Rd, Gloucester GL1 2HE
+Address – Custom House the Docks, 31 Commercial Road, Gloucester GL1 2HE

 Website – www.soldiersofglos.com